tock/tock/doc/Memory_Layout.md

-Memory Layout and Isolation
+Memory Layout
 =============

 This document describes how the memory in Tock is structured and used for the kernel, applications, and supporting state.
-It also describes how memory is isolated, meaning the access permissions of the kernel and processes.

 <!-- npm i -g markdown-toc; markdown-toc -i Memory_Layout.md -->